fcorra/uFTIR/README.md

 -hyperspectral- images.
 As it is, the package performs image classification to look for microplastics in environmental samples.

-When I write the packages I took some ideas from:
+When I wrote the package I took some ideas from:

 1. The implementation of the Spectal Angle Mapper algorithm in RcppArmadillo was copied from